anaghahj/SIH/README.md

 3. Flutter Extension in VSCode
 4. Turn on the debugging mode on your mobile(preferably android device)

+YOU CAN DOWNLOAD THE ABOVE APK FILE OR FOLLOW THE BELOW STEPS
 ### Steps to run the Mobile Application

 1. Run the following command in your desired folder